jundalisay/sp/content/en/research/indian/gospel/chapter-26b.md

 LĀTU: "I can hardly eat anything."

 MASTER: "Is that the only reason?
 It is also a bad time of the year.
 Are you meditating too much?
 (To M.) I have a request to make of you.
-Please tell Baburam to stay with me a day or two during Rākhāl 's absence.
+Please tell Baburam to stay with me a day or two during Rakhal 's absence.
 Otherwise I shall feel very unhappy."

 M: "Yes, sir.
 I shall tell him."